Laudetur Jesus Christus

-Pius Parsch noted the traditional Catholic use of the salutation:
+Pius Parsch notes the traditional Catholic use of this salutation with regard to priests:

 "The [H]umanity of Christ is near in the priest.
 The Catholic people have kept this belief: 'Praised be Jesus Christ' they say whenever the priest comes."

-In Luxembourg, the salutation translated as "Gelobt sei Jesus Christus" is taught as "the respectful greeting [...] in addressing a priest".
+In Luxembourgish, the salutation is translated as “Gelobt sei Jesus Christus”, and taught as “the respectful greeting [...] in addressing a priest”.

-Other Christian denominations also use it, including Lutherans and other Protestants, and some Eastern Christians.
+Other Christian denominations also use it, including Lutherans and other Protestants, along with some Eastern Christians.